DipHE Person-Centred Counselling

 What’s the assignment?

 Students will complete a creative ‘patchwork’ (3 patches throughout the module) based on their experiences of this module, as well their whole learning experience on the course and in their personal lives, as a formative task.
-This will be used as a basis for the ‘way point’ Personal Statement for semester 1 of year 2, which will function as a ‘stitching piece’ for their patchwork in progress.
+This will be used as a basis for the Personal Statement for semester 1 of year 2, which will function as a ‘stitching piece’ for their patchwork in progress.
 Patches, and the related, critically reflective work, will be included with the personal statement as appendices.
+The personal statement will inform the Professional Development Plan where development goals are set.

 Want to know more?